GSA/fpki-guides/_common/09_faq.md

 This change *does* affect how federal enterprise workstations and devices validate PIV credential certificates.

-## Why aren't some of my Entrust Federal Shared Service Provider issued PIV credential certificates chaining to FCPCA G2?
+## Why aren't some Entrust Federal Shared Service Provider issued PIV credential certificates chaining to FCPCA G2?

 Entrust Federal Shared Service Provider (SSP) PIV credential certificates issued before August 13, 2019, chain through an older version of the Entrust Managed Services Root CA on their way to the Federal Common Policy CA than certificates issued since.
 This older version of the Entrust Managed Services Root CA will not receive a certificate from the Federal Common Policy CA G2.